edenspec2/labcode_updated/MolFeatures/README.md

 Comp Set Application:

-Ring Vibration atoms: Users can enter atom indices following a specific order of atoms in ring vibrations (p,primary,o,o,m,m).
+Ring Vibration atoms: Users can enter atom indices following a specific order of atoms in ring vibrations (p,primary).

 Stretch Vibration atoms: This input field allows users to specify atom pairs connected by a common atom for stretch vibration analysis.